-About half-way into Atomic Blonde I was bored.
+About halfway into Atomic Blonde I was bored.
 I was waiting, hoping, that something would finally happen to ignite my interest and capitalise on the promise of the film’s explosive title.
-Fortunately, something did happen – a bravura action set piece filmed as if to be a single, seamless shot – and from there it took off, with rewarding pay-offs and surprising twists and turns that will, in retrospect, make me appreciate the slog of the film’s first half more.
+Fortunately, something did happen – a bravura action set piece filmed as if to be a single, seamless shot – and from there it took off, with rewarding pay-offs and surprising reveals that will, in retrospect, make me appreciate the slog of the film’s first half more.

 Atomic Blonde comes to audiences from David Leitch, one half of the directing duo behind John Wick, and features the same electric, brutal and easy-to-follow action that fans of John Wick now know and love.
-Whereas Wick re-launched Keanu Reeves as an action star, Atomic Blonde does a similar job for Charlize Theron – who is convincing in a variety of fight scenes and set pieces but whose steely spy Lorraine is buried behind a cold, emotionless facade.
-We never really get a sense of who this person is aside from what the film’s title promises.
+Where Wick re-launched Keanu Reeves as an action star, Atomic Blonde seems poised to do the same for Charlize Theron – who is convincing in a variety of fight scenes and set pieces but whose steely spy Lorraine is buried behind a cold, emotionless facade.
+We never really get a sense of who she is aside from what the film’s title promises.

 Indeed, Atomic Blonde is a difficult film to become emotionally invested in as the characters are all spies or agents of some description with little more characterisation – there’s a generic assortment of British, Russian, German, French and American agents all involved in finding and securing ‘the list’ which, as is always the case in these sorts of movies, is a list of undercover and double agents that would cause disaster in the wrong hands.
 James McAvoy’s spy David Percival is probably the most interesting character, simply because he’s given a bit more to work with and his actions drive much of the plot.